JohnMulligan/road_requests_exercise/Allx92.md

 ### Webpage link: https://www.loc.gov/collections/civil-war-maps/about-this-collection/

 In the context of historical research and analysis, the Civil War Maps collection at the Library of Congress has enormous value.
-The assortment boasts approximately 2,240 maps, charts, and atlases that signify both the Union and Confederate armies during the Civil War.
+The assortment consists of approximately 2,240 maps, charts, and atlases that signify both the Union and Confederate armies during the Civil War.

 - **JSON View**: The JSON data view is beneficial for data engineers and researchers who want to extract and analyze bulk data, with much nested components.
 This view provides a structured and machine-readable format of the vast information available from this collection.
 However, without a certain level of technical expertise, interpreting JSON data could be challenging for some users.
 Here's the JSON view: https://www.loc.gov/collections/civil-war-maps/?fo=json&at=results